tews-code/operating-system-in-1000-lines/website/en/04-boot.md

 - The `.text.boot` section is always placed at the beginning.
 - Each section is placed in the order of `.text`, `.rodata`, `.data`, and `.bss`.
 - The kernel stack comes after the `.bss` section, and its size is 128KB.
+- Finally, we ask the linker to discard any `.eh_frame` using the `/DISCARD/` command, as this is only needed for stack unwinding, which we will not use.

 `.text`, `.rodata`, `.data`, and `.bss` sections mentioned here are data areas with specific roles: